 As such, it is heavily recommended that you enlist the services of a qualified divorce professional.
 A separation lawyer Melbourne will be able to guide you through this difficult procedure, and provide you with relevant and helpful advice to ease you through the process.

 If you are curious how our separation lawyers can assist you, contact us and book a completely free, zero-obligation consultation with us today.

 Our separation lawyers will be happy to help you, whatever your situation may be.

-If you are looking for more information on the divorce and separation process, read our article on how to get a divorce in Australia.
+If you are looking for more information on the divorce and separation process, learn more here divorce in Australia.

 At Melbourne Law Studio, we’ve got your Family Law concerns covered.

 The separation process begins with a decision.
 A decision that is made either by one partner, or both, to end the relationship and begin the process of separation.Once that decision has been made, it has to be communicated to the other party.
 There are many ways to go about this, however, it is crucial that you communicate the date of separation not just verbally, but by writing it down as well.
 Some ways you can communicate this is through email, text message, or via social media.

 Of course, you will need to have a difficult conversation in person in order to begin the process, but keeping a record of when the intent to separate first occurred will assist you later on.

 While beginning the initial process of separation can be done without needing to go to court or seeking advice from a family law specialist, it is recommended that you attain some basic guidance from a separation lawyer, so you can ensure that various aspects of the relationship are dealt with and that you can move on and have peace of mind.

 It might not always be necessary during the initial stages of divorce to go to court, or seek advice from a divorce law specialist.
 However, it is recommended that at the minimum you attain some basic legal guidance from a separation lawyer, to ensure that various aspects of the relationship are addressed, so you can move on with peace of mind.